PatrickLang/RoonBridge/README.md

 - `host` networking is required because Roon relies on a multicast protocol (SSDP I think, need to verify) to discover the Roon core.
 - `/dev/snd` needs to be shared with the container as well.
 This assumes only 1 sound device is on the system, and already configured.
+- A named volume is used to persist logs and the settings file.

 ## Example setups